astampoulis/website-source/content/blog/taksim-modes-makam.md

 - how would multiple transformers work out?
 - could we have a nice way in an IDE to switch between the pre-transformation rules and the post-transformation rules?

 Still, one good thing that we found is that the mode specification part itself looks quite nice and does not need to be part of the core language.
 Are these kinds of mode specifications general enough though?
+In the next part, we will explore a generalization of the mode specifications that can cover more situations, such as higher-order predicates and predicates with mixed argument modes.
+We will also see if we can use the metaprogramming support of Makam to turn the *bidirectional recipe itself* into a predicate.

+## todo

+The next part is not done yet!
+You can watch the [source repository](https://github.com/astampoulis/website-source) of this blog for updates.

 ```makam-hidden
 %end.